 This is a topic the Justice and Gender-Based Violence Research Initiative has studied extensively, finding this misdesignation of cases results in very high rates of sexual assault cases being closed without an arrest or trial, a phenomenon known as case attrition.

-The current comprehensive audit, led by PERF, involves the review of hundreds of sexual assault cases filed with the Austin Police Department between 2012 and 2020.
-The WCW team will review the characteristics of cases that did and did not move forward to prosecution.
-In addition to reviewing past cases, the project will review the department’s policies and procedures and conduct interviews with key personnel and with survivors who reported to the police.
+The audit of reports of sexual assaults to Austin police, led by PERF, involved a detailed and systematic review of 1,430 sexual assault cases filed between 2012 and 2020.
+The review examined the nature and effectiveness of the police response as well as the characteristics of reports that did and did not result in thorough police investigation and those that did not move forward to arrest and prosecution.
+The team also reviewed the department’s policies and procedures and conducted interviews with key personnel and with survivors who reported to the police.